Main

 Explicit delete default function

 In traditional C++, if the programmer does not provide it, the compiler will default to generating default constructors, copy constructs, assignment operators, and destructors for the object.
-Besides, C++ also defines operators such as new
+Besides, C++ also defines operators such as new delete for all classes.
+This part of the function can be overridden when the programmer needs it.

 This raises some requirements: the ability to accurately control the generation of default functions cannot be controlled.
-For example, when copying a class is prohibited, the copy constructor and the assignment operator must be declared as private
+For example, when copying a class is prohibited, the copy constructor and the assignment operator must be declared as private.
+Trying to use these undefined functions will result in compilation or link errors, which is a very unconventional way.

 Also, the default constructor generated by the compiler cannot exist at the same time as the user-defined constructor.
 If the user defines any constructor, the compiler will no longer generate the default constructor, but sometimes we want to have both constructors at the same time, which is awkward.